-1. A decision reached by an instructor or the semester faculty and the sanction(s) imposed may be appealed by the student to an appeal board within 24 hours of the decision (excluding weekends).
-Such appeals must be in writing which shall contain any relevant supporting documentation, and shall be delivered to the director of nursing for review by an appeal board.
+1. A decision reached by an instructor or the semester faculty and the sanction(s) imposed may be appealed by the student to an appeal board within 24 hours of the decision (excluding

-- 2. An appeal may only be filed for one or more of the following purposes: - ➤ Clinical failure in a course resulting in course failure - ➤ Alleged cheating in the classroom or clinical - 3.
+- 2. An appeal may only be filed for one or more of the following purposes: - Clinical failure in a course resulting in course failure - Alleged cheating in the classroom or clinical - 3.
 An appeal board will be instituted of at least five persons.
 Two nursing faculty (from different semesters) will be chosen by the student, two nursing faculty will be appointed by the director of nursing, and one health science school non-nursing faculty will be appointed by the director of nursing.
 The director of nursing will not be included in the appeal board proceedings. - 4.
 The appeal board shall have latitude to determine the process by which it will review the information.
 Following deliberations the board shall determine by majority vote whether to uphold or deny each basis for appeal. - 5.
 The board-selected chair will prepare a written communication which shall include a declaration as to whether or not each basis of the appeal was upheld or denied and a brief description of the board's rationale for each action. - 6.
 This document shall be submitted to the director of nursing within 5 working days following the appeal, whom upon review of the case, may leave the sanction(s) unchanged or may reduce the sanction(s) imposed with a rationale for the decisions made.

-Revised - S - 10/08-EC-Update 8/17
+$Revised-S-10/08 \\ -- EC \\ -Update \\ 8/17$